abargnesi/kyotocabinet-ffi/README.markdown

 - Database classes can be treated like a ruby hash.
 - Common database calls (e.g. open, get, etc.) are provided in KyotoCabinet::Db.
 - Methods ending with ``!`` can raise exceptions.
+- Implemented using [FFI](https://github.com/ffi/ffi) to support MRI, JRuby, and Rubinius.

 usage
 -----